 300.712.01 Formulating Policy: Strategies and Systems of Policymaking in the 21St Century

 Explores the considerations, activities and participants involved in the formulation of public health policy.
 Examines the process of selecting and assessing policy options, and discusses the role that various players have in the making of health policy.
 Through the analyses of case studies, students learn how policy-makers interact, and how outside influences such as the media and advocates help shape policy.
 Presents basic legal principles that govern health policy, and discusses the roles of economics and ethics in policy formulation.

 Introduces non-lawyers to the important role played by the law in determining the public's health.
 Students analyze judicial opinions, statutes, and regulations in classroom discussions.
 Covers substantive legal topics including the balance between individual rights and public health initiatives, privacy, medical malpractice, and informed consent.

 Online and In-Person Training on Gun Violence Prevention

 The Johns Hopkins Center for Gun Policy and Research received a grant from the David and Lucile Packard Foundation to offer learners access to courses on gun violence prevention (GVP) taught by some of the world’s leading GVP researchers.

 Reducing Gun Violence in America: Evidence for Change Programs

-In July 2019, approximately 50 high school students from across the U.S. will travel to Baltimore City and attend the Center’s first-ever Summer Youth Institute--a 3.5 day workshop where youth will work directly with Center faculty to learn how to translate gun policy and research into action, inform advocacy efforts, and pursue actionable change within their own communities.
+In July 2019, approximately 50 high school students from across the U.S. traveled to Baltimore City and attended the Center’s first-ever Summer Youth Institute--a 3.5 day workshop where youth worked directly with Center faculty to learn how to translate gun policy and research into action, inform advocacy efforts, and pursue actionable change within their own communities.